 So go out of 2D mode, double click on the camera until we find it here.
 We’ll zoom out a bit, go down a little bit, and then we’re going to go over a little bit.
 That looks pretty good.
 Maybe just a little bit more so we line up a bit better.
 And there we go.

-So this is going to be the UI that we’re going to work with in the next lesson, whenever we start hooking up our UI elements to our DNA attributes.
+So this is going to be the UI that we’re going to work with in the next lesson, whenever we start hooking up our UI elements to our DNA attributes and Unity avatar system.
 My name is Austin and I will see you in the next lesson.